 Top Performing Lead Sources

-One important lead report you can see inside of your Infusionsoft or Keap account is which lead sources are performing the best.
+One important lead report you can see inside of your Keap account is which lead sources are performing the best.
 That way you can stop throwing money into a lead source that isn’t producing revenue or invest some time to see how it can be improved.